 PCS has assumed that any period of three and a half months or less between pool cut date and closing will meet the requirements of the criterion.
-This is in line with market standards.
+In this case the Transfer Effective Date is the BD immediately following the Cut-Off Date, the Receivables Purchase Agreement is executed on the "Signing Date", being 9 November 2020, just few days before closing, and therefore just few weeks apart from the Cut-off Date.